Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Closed boundary conditions

 \subsection{Winding numbers}

-The eigenvalues of a non-Hermitian Hamiltonian are in general complex, and can trace a closed path around an arbitrary reference complex energy $E_B$, in which case a winding number can be assigned \cite{KBRD2010,LBHCN2017,GAKTHU2018,SZF2018,HBR2019}, \beq I_{1}=\frac{1}{2\pi \ii} \int_{0}^{2\pi}dk ~ \log\det(H(k)-E_B), \eeq provided that $H(k)$ has a point gap, that is, $\det(H(k)-E_B)\neq 0$.
+To characterize the different phases we have found, we can use topological invariants.
+The eigenvalues of a non-Hermitian Hamiltonian are in general complex and can trace, for periodic boundary conditions, a closed path around an arbitrary reference complex energy $E_B$, in which case a winding number can be assigned \cite{KBRD2010,LBHCN2017,GAKTHU2018,SZF2018,HBR2019}, \beq I_{1}=\frac{1}{2\pi \ii} \int_{0}^{2\pi}dk ~ \log\det(H(k)-E_B), \eeq provided that $H(k)$ has a point gap at $E_B$, that is, $\det(H(k)-E_B)\neq 0$.
 For concreteness we will chose $E_B=0$.
 Observe that the definition (\ref{invI1}) is universal since no symmetry requirements are made.
 Therefore, one dimensional non-Hermitian systems---in contrast to Hermitian ones---can have non-trivial topology in the absence of any spatial or non-spatial symmetries.

-If symmetries are present, then they lead to additional topological invariants \cite{KSUS2019}.
+If symmetries are present, then they lead to additional topological invariants \cite{KSUS2019,MonkmanSirkerNH}.
 So far, mostly the case of a two-band model with sub-lattice symmetry has been considered \cite{GW1988,DMT1990,M1999,LH2013,L2018,SZF2018}.
 The Hamiltonian of such a model takes the form \beq H(k)=\left(